Prag8855/aab/content/glossary/Nebenkosten.md

 Title: What are Nebenkosten?
 German_term: Nebenkosten
 English_term: Utility costs
-Description: The Nebenkosten are what you pay every month for hot water, central heating, trash collection, etc.
+Description: What you pay for utilities every month.
+It includes hot water, heating, trash collection, etc. It's included in your rent.
 Date_created: 2018-08-21
+Related_guides:
+    guides/find-a-flat-in-berlin.md
-Related_guides: guides/find-a-flat-in-berlin.md, guides/mietkaution.md
+    guides/mietkaution.md
 ---

-The utility costs (*Nebenkosten*) is what you pay every month for hot water, central heating, trash collection, etc. These costs are usually included in your warm rent (*[[Warmmiete]]*).
-It does not include electricity for your lights and appliances.
+These utility costs (*Nebenkosten*) are included in your [warm rent](/glossary/Warmmiete):

+- Heating
+- Hot water (most of the time)
+- Trash collection
+- Cleaning and landscaping

-The *Nebenkosten* are adjusted every year during the *[[Nebenkostenabrechnung]]*.
-Every year, you get a utilities bill.
-It shows how much water and heating you really used.
-If you used more than you paid for, you get an invoice.
-If you used less, you get money back.
+You pay the *estimated* cost of those things with your rent.
+Every year, your landlord calculates the real cost, and sends you a bill (*[[Nebenkostenabrechnung]]*).
+If you paid too much *Nebenkosten*, you get money back.
+If you did not pay enough, you get an invoice.